rozum-robotics/pulse-api/README.md

 # set the first output port to the active state
 robot.set_digital_output_high(1)

-# execute some operations when input port 3 is active
+# execute required operations when input port 3 is active
 if robot.get_digital_input(3) == SIG_HIGH:
     print('Input port 3 is active')
-# execute some operations when input port 1 is inactive
+# execute required operations when input port 1 is inactive
 if robot.get_digital_input(1) == SIG_LOW:
     print('Input port 1 is inactive')
 ```